Are you thinking about becoming a member of Leeton Lodge? The following information may help you in making your decision.

 Upon arrival at the Lodge guests should examine the notice board for room allocation.
 Each room is allocated a small duty twice a week to maintain a clean lodge for the comfort of all guests.

 Guests must vacate their rooms by 10.00 a.m. on the morning of departure.
 Belongings can remain in the Lodge and those departing may use the Lodge for the rest of the day, but the room must be available for the incoming guests who will be entitled to occupancy at 2 p.m.
-Guests must leave their room clean and tidy after vacating including vacuuming the carpet and cleaning the sink.
+Guests must leave their room clean and tidy after vacating including vacuuming the carpet and cleaning the sink or ensuite.

 What is the Next Step Towards Membership